ta28nov/LEARNING-AI/BEDB/README.md

 ### 🎯 Core Features
 - **User Authentication**: JWT-based authentication with user registration and login
 - **Course Management**: Create, manage, and organize courses with chapters
+- **Enrollment System**: Student enrollment with instructor dashboard and analytics
 - **AI-Powered Content Generation**: Generate courses from prompts using Google GenAI
 - **File Upload & Processing**: Upload PDF, DOCX, and text files with automatic text extraction
 - **Intelligent Chat**: AI tutor with strict and hybrid modes for contextual learning